-chettinad chicken , based on the authentic recipe many modern versions have been derived, especially by the restaurateurs.
+chettinad chicken curry, based on the authentic recipe many modern versions have been derived, especially by the restaurateurs.
 Over the years, I got to taste a few which almost tasted same except the texture and the hint of spices.
+It is one of the most flavorful chicken dishes from the south Indian cuisine.

-chettinad chicken recipe, shared here is the one I felt close to the restaurant style chettinad chicken curry.
-After several trials I arrived at this and can say this is one of the best flavourful south Indian chicken curry.
+The recipe shared here is the one I felt close to the restaurant style chettinad chicken curry.
+After several trials I arrived at this and can say this is one of the best flavorful and delicious chicken curry.

 1. Dry roast all the ingredients mentioned under the chettinad masala, roast lightly one after the other without burning.Cool them and powder poppy seeds first to a fine powder and then add rest of the ingredients and make a fine paste with little water.